 Creating a Life I Love

-It was there, when I was examining my closet, that my journey toward minimalist began.
-Here are some things that I learned along the way that made downsizing less daunting and more realistic.
+It was there, when I was examining my closet, that my journey toward minimalism began.
+Here are some things I learned along the way that made downsizing less daunting and more realistic.

 1. The closet is a great place to start.

 After that lightbulb moment, I began incorporating more neutrals into my wardrobe.
 The question I would ask myself when shopping was is this something that would be practical to travel with?
 If the answer was yes, I’d add it to my collection and thus my love of wearing neutrals began.

 This beginning doesn’t sound much like minimalism as I still had quite the shopping habit, but it was a start.
 Baby steps, right?

 Many of us have accumulation in our closets, as our clothes can give us a certain feeling when we wear them.
 By dressing ourselves a certain way, we feel a certain way: powerful, sloppy, successful.
 So as an aspiring minimalist that feels a certain way when costumed, it was a great way for me to start my journey.
 I felt like a minimalist when I dressed in chic neutrals.

 It wasn’t until a little way down the road that I discovered the concept of minimalism and when I learned a little more about it, I felt like I was on my way there already because of my change of perspective with my clothing.

 I had decided this was a journey I was meant to take, but I didn’t feel like my brain was in it—even though my heart was.
 I went on to graduate from UNM and stayed in New Mexico.
 My dream of working in film to become a screenwriter was more realistic in New Mexico than if I’d moved back to L.A.
 Fortunately, I landed a great film job just months after graduating.